How I work

 Evaluation

-Prove the work landed by measuring against the metrics agreed in Discovery — not what's easy to count.
+Measure against the metrics agreed in Discovery, not what's easy to count.

 What happens

-• Level 2 — learning, via xAPI statements from interactions, scenario outcomes, and assessments
+• Level 2, learning: xAPI from interactions and assessments

-• Level 3 — behavior change, measured in the operational system (help desk tickets, error rates, cycle times)
+• Level 3, behavior: change in the operational system (tickets, error rates, cycle times)

-• Level 4 — results, tied back to the sponsor's business metric
+• Level 4, results: the sponsor's business metric

 What comes out